Best Overall Mountain Bike Wheels

 Why You Should Trust Us

-Our mountain bike wheel test is led by Jeremy Benson, freelance writer and frequent OutdoorGearLab review editor.
+Our mountain bike wheel test is led by Jeremy Benson, our Senior Mountain Bike Review Editor.
 Benson has been mountain biking since the early 90s and became passionate about it when he started racing cross country while attending Saint Michael's College in northern Vermont.
 Benson moved west after college and settled in North Lake Tahoe and now calls Truckee, CA home.
 He is an obsessive mountain biker and endurance racer and is notoriously tough on and critical of his gear.
 In addition to testing all manner of mountain bike gear, Benson is also the author of Mountain Bike Tahoe, a guidebook published by Mountaineers Books.
-Our Senior Mountain Bike Editor, Pat Donahue, assisted in the wheel testing process.
-Pat is a life-long mountain biker with years of bicycle industry experience who oversees everything mountain bike related at OutdoorGearLab.
+Our former Senior Mountain Bike Editor, Pat Donahue, assisted in the wheel testing process.
+Pat is a life-long mountain biker with years of bicycle industry experience and is now the co-owner of a local bike shop.
 He is a well-rounded mountain biker, a former downhill and enduro racer, and a self-proclaimed "wheel killer."
 Additional testing and input was provided by Joshua Hutchens.
 Hutchens has been mountain biking for more than three decades.
 He has worked extensively in the bike industry, including stints as a shop owner and mountain bike guide.
 The South Lake Tahoe, CA resident rides with finesse and while testing has an uncanny ability to pick out even the most subtle differences between gear.

 After spending hours researching the best mountain bike wheels available, our team purchased seven models to test and compare side-by-side.
 Our selection of all-mountain/trail wheelsets includes four carbon and three alloy models representing a large price and performance range.
 Once in our hands, each wheelset was weighed and photographed in new condition before being mounted up with matching sets of tires.
 The wheels were then passed between testers who used each set on their personal bikes for familiarity and consistency.
 Each pair was ridden hundreds of miles on the vast and varied trails of the greater Lake Tahoe area.
 Shuttle runs, all day backcountry epics, races — our testers did everything on these wheels, riding them harder than if they were their own.
 Each tester took detailed notes on each model and when our test period ended we rated and ranked them on several performance metrics.